pauloazevedovw114/vw_challenge/README.md

 ---
 ## How to test API

-Once the infrastructure is deployed and the API Gateway is created, you can send events to the endpoint.
+Once the infrastructure is deployed and the API Gateway is created, you can send events to the endpoint

 🔐 Authentication

-The API is protected using an API Key, which is stored securely in AWS Secrets Manager.
-To retrieve it go to AWS Console -> ASecrets Manager -> ALook for your secret (e.g., vw-challenge/api-token) -> AReveal or copy the value.
+The API is protected using an API Key, which is stored securely in AWS Secrets Manager To retrieve it go to AWS Console -> Secrets Manager -> vw-challenge/vwdb-rds-password -> Retrieve key value

 📬 Example Request